Track clicked component with Adobe Analytics

 xdm:linkURL: "/content/wknd/us/en/magazine/san-diego-surf.html"

-These are based on the Component/Container Item Schema.
-The rule we will create in Launch will use this schema.
+Above data details are based on the Component/Container Item Schema.
+The new tag rule uses this schema.

 The Adobe Client Data Layer is an event driven data layer.
-When the any Core Component is clicked a cmp:click event is dispatched via the data layer.
-Next create a rule to listen for the cmp:click event.
+Whenever any Core Component is clicked a cmp:click event is dispatched via the data layer.
+To listen for the cmp:click event, let’s create a rule .

-1. Navigate to Experience Platform Launch and into the Web property integrated with the AEM Site.
+1. Navigate to Experience Platform and into the tag property integrated with the AEM Site.

-2. Navigate to the Rules section in the Launch UI and then and click Add Rule.
+2. Navigate to the Rules section in the Tag Property UI, then click Add Rule.

 3. Name the rule CTA Clicked.